lkomenski/My-Python-Projects/README.md

 # My-Python-Projects
-A collection of finished projects I've made
+I am a student in the Software Development AAS Program at Bates Technical College.
+This is a collection of projects I have finished while learning how to code and use Python.